Frequently Asked Questions

 What are the benefits of AFNWA participation?

-- Sustainable funding: First Nations under AFNWA will no longer be subject to conditional ISC applications for capital funding.
+- Sustainable funding: First Nations under AFNWA will no longer be subject to conditional Indigenous Services Canada [ISC] applications for capital funding.
 Rather, they will receive the benefits of sustainable funding from the federal government for a long-term capital plan.

-- Transfer of legal liability: Chiefs and Councils are currently responsible, financially, and legally, for all water and wastewater services in their communities.
-AFNWA will protect Chief and Council by taking on all liability associated with water and wastewater services.
-Allowing AFNWA to assume the responsibilities enable Chiefs and Councils to focus on other priorities and issues facing the community.
+- Transfer of legal liability: Chiefs and Councils are currently responsible, financially and legally, for all water and wastewater services in their communities.
+AFNWA will protect Chief and Council by accepting all liability associated with water and wastewater services.

-- Risk reduction: AFNWA will apply the best standard of care in operational procedures, while minimizing the risks of system failure or a public health crisis due to unsafe water.
+- Risk reduction: AFNWA will apply best practice standards of care in operational procedures, while minimizing the risks of system failure or a public health crisis due to unsafe water.

 - A strong, unified voice: AFNWA represents its member communities and will be responsible for all aspects of water and wastewater services.
 With a unified Atlantic First Nations voice, we can deliver quality services and negotiate better contracts and pricing with water services venders, while providing high standards for procurement that maximizes benefits to all communities.